Home isolation and COVID-19

 If you think or know you had COVID-19, and you had symptoms.

-If you are tested for COVID-19 after your diagnosis or after having symptoms of the illness, it is safe to be around others if ALL of the following are true:
+It is safe to be around others if ALL of the following are true:

 - It has been at least 10 days since your symptoms first appeared AND